 - Part 1: Connect to the Google Search Console API

-- Part 2: Fetch Data from Google Search Console
+- Part 2: Pull Data from Google Search Console to Sheets

 - Part 3: Create a Custom API Request

 Click here to install the API Connector add-on from the Google Marketplace.